0x48piraj/fadblock/README.md

 ## Install

-> **Note:** For those who want an easy one-click Chrome extension, for whatever reason, Google rejected the publication of the extension for bogus reasons.
+> **Note:** For those who want an easy one-click Chrome, Opera and Firefox extension, for whatever reason, Google rejected the publication of the extension for bogus reasons while others have pending reviews.
 I have raised a complaint and trying to get it published as soon as I can.

 This section explains on how to install the extension utilizing the _developer mode_,